ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Mailbox Auditing provides visibility into the access and modification of user mailboxes by owners, delegates, and administrators.

-Once enabled on a user’s mailbox, the activities subject to audit appear within the Office 365 audit log.
+Once enabled on a user's mailbox, the activities subject to audit appear within the Office 365 audit log.
 This information is then available for security to review and run analysis.
 It is recommended that this audit log be exported to a centralised logging service.

 Table 72 Mailbox Auditing Design Decisions for all agencies and implementation types.